 Redefining Optimal Skin Closure

-The INSORB Absorbable Skin Staple is a subcuticular, interrupted closure modality that is designed to create uniform, symmetric dermis-to-dermis closures.
+The INSORB Skin Stapler is a subcuticular, interrupted closure modality that is designed to create uniform, symmetric dermis-to-dermis closures.

 INSORB IN USE